adlnet/adl-moodle/README.md

 Build with Docker or run a full environment with Docker Compose using the Iron Bank images.

-This repository may be updated later to allow use of the public Moodle images, but for now it uses the Iron Bank images for both Moodle and its database.
-All together, this project will stand up:
+⭐ **Note**: This repository requires that the user have access to a Registry1 access key.
+If you do not have one, then you will need to swap the Iron Bank images for publicly available ones.

+All together, this project will deploy the following:
 - Moodle
 - Moodle's Postgres DB
 - Nginx